AshFoster/foodie-favourites/README.md

   - Each registered user is given a profile page which can be viewed by registered and non-registered users.
   - Users can view other users' profiles by clicking on the user's name that is displayed on restaurant posts or comments that that user has made.
   - Registered users can view their own profile by clicking on the profile link in the navbar.
-  - On all profiles there is a 'Profile Info' section which has 4 fields, name, location, favourties cuisine and bio.
+  - On all profiles there is a 'Profile Info' section which has 5 fields, name, location, favourties cuisine, bio and image.
 The name field is automatcally completed using the user's username, but can be updated by the user to their real name if they wish to.
-All other fields are blank until the user decides to fill them in.
+All other fields except image are blank until the user decides to fill them in, the image field having a default image until one has been added.
   - There is also a 'Restaurants Posted' section that displays all of the restaurants that user has posted.
 Within this section a 'Show Favourites' button is shown which changes the 'Restaurants Posted' section to 'Favourited Posts' which shows all the posts which the user has favourited.
 When viewing the 'Favourited Posts' section the button now shows 'Show Restaurants Posted' which reverts back to show the 'Restaurants Posted' section.
   - When user's are viewing their own profile there are some extra features.
 There is an 'edit' button within the 'Profile Info' section which takes the user to a page where they can edit the information that is shown on their profile.
 There are also 'Update Email' and 'Update Password' buttons which take the user the different pages where thay can change the email address registered with their account, or change their current password.